Obed Dickinson

 Obed Dickinson (June 15, 1818 – November 27, 1892) was an American pioneer, abolitionist, minister, and business owner in Oregon.
 Born in Massachusetts, he eventually settled in Salem, Oregon, where he ministered and started a seed business.

 Early life

 Obed Dickinson was born in Amherst, Massachusetts, on June 15, 1818, the oldest son of Obed Sr and Experience Smith.
 In 1836 Obed Sr, a universalist, moved to Michigan and purchased four 80 acre lots of land.
 Afterward, his wife and children joined him.
-Two years later Obed Sr died and Obed Jr took over care of the family.
+Two years later Obed Sr died; subsequently, Obed Jr took over care of the family.
 Obed Jr worked on the family's farm until he was 25, and then he left to attend school at Marietta College in Ohio.
 After graduating from Marietta in 1849 he attended Andover Theological Seminary and was licensed to preach by the Andover Association.
 He was ordained as a Congregational home missionary in the West Parish Church of Andover in 1852.